 An aggravated DUI means that you’ve been charged with more than a DUI.
 This often means that someone was hurt because of a drunk driver.
 If you’ve been accused, it’s more important than ever to fight back because you will be facing higher penalties for felony charges.

 Contact a DUI Lawyer in Chicago

 When you’ve been accused of driving drunk, you’ll need to fight back to protect your future.
 You need a lawyer from Chicago Trusted Attorneys to help you overcome your charges and fight back with the right defense.
 You may even be able to get your charges reduced or dismissed completely with our attorneys’ assistance.

 Get started today with a consultation about your arrest.
 If you’ve been charged with a DUI, reach out, and we’ll help you determine the best options for you to protect your future.
-We understand it can be tough to fight alone, so take advantage of your consult and learn what to expect.
+We understand it can be tough to fight alone, so take advantage of your consultation and learn what to expect.

 Ready to begin?
 Reaching out is easy.
 Just give your Chicago DUI lawyer a call at 312-931-5411 or fill out the online form below.